 Adaptations to your home

-We have an annual budget to adapt the homes of those in need, and who lived in any of our rented accommodation homes.
+We have an annual budget to adapt the homes of those in need and who live in our rented accommodation.

-We make decisions on adaptations applications in line with our Adaptations policy, which classifies an adaptation as either minor or major:
+We make decisions on adaptation applications in line with our policy.
+The adaptations we make can either be classified as minor or major.

-Minor adaptation: Defined as work that we can carry out safely without the need to refer to an occupational therapist (OT).
-Minor adaptations include, but are not limited to, the following:
+Minor adaptations are work that we can carry out without the need to refer to an occupational therapist.
+Minor adaptations include, but aren’t limited to:

 - Grab rails, hand rails and stair hand rails.

-- Flashing door bells and smoke alarm alerts (for hearing and visually impaired customers).
+- Flashing door bells and smoke alarm alerts.

 - Window opening equipment.